Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Sutton and are not the council.
 About us

-The Licensing Sub-Committee is scheduled to consider a new premises licence application for Purley Sports Club.
-The committee will also review the standard procedure for licensing sub-committee hearings.
+The Licensing Sub-Committee was scheduled to consider a new premises licence application for Purley Sports Club.
+The meeting's agenda also included procedural matters related to licensing hearings.

-The main item scheduled for discussion is a new premises licence application for Purley Sports Club, located at The Ridge, Purley, CR8 3PF.
-The application seeks to authorise several licensable activities, including:
+The primary item scheduled for discussion was a new premises licence application for Purley Sports Club, located at The Ridge, Purley, CR8 3PF.
+The application sought to authorise several licensable activities, including:

-- Provision of live music, recorded music, and performance of dance: Proposed hours are Sunday to Thursday from 12:00 pm to 11:00 pm, and Friday and Saturday from 6:00 pm to 12:00 am.
+- Provision of live music, recorded music, and performance of dance: Proposed hours were Sunday to Thursday from 12:00 pm to 11:00 pm, and Friday and Saturday from 6:00 pm to 12:00 am (midnight).

-The report pack indicates that the Metropolitan Police and Trading Standards Officer initially raised concerns, which have since been addressed by amendments to the applicant's operating schedule.
-However, 40 valid representations have been received from Other Parties
+The report pack indicated that the Metropolitan Police and Trading Standards Officer had initially raised concerns, which were subsequently addressed by the applicant through amendments to their operating schedule.
+However, 40 valid representations were received from Other Parties

 -